psycopg/psycopg/docs/api/pq.rst

 .. autoclass:: ConnStatus
     :members:

-    Other possible status are only seen during the connection phase.
+    There are other values in this enum, but only `OK` and `BAD` are seen after a connection has been established.
+Other statuses might only be seen during the connection phase and are considered internal.

     .. seealso:: :pq:`PQstatus()` returns this value.